Share this article

 Length: 9.8-mile loop

-Location: Mullens Cove Loop Trailhead, Signal Mountain, Tennessee, USA
+Location: Mullens Cove Loop Trailhead, Signal Mountain

 North Chickamauga Creek Gorge State Park